American Crow Negative Footprint

 Description

 American Crow Negative Footprint measures 8.8cm x 4.8 cm.
 American Crow Negative Footprint Negative Footprint is polyurethane resin.
 Made in USA.
-Sure to provide hours of fun and learning for everyone!
+Our bird footprints are great tool to bring while birdwatching or birding to easily identify bird footprints.
+They are fun to use for creating unique bird lover gifts for birders that are scientifically accurate to size.

 The American crow or Corvus brachyrhynchos is a large passerine bird species of the family Corvidae.